 - A fine of up to one hundred dollars ($100), for people 18 and over;

 - For first offenders who are under 18, four (4) hours of drug education or counseling and up to ten (10) hours of community service; and

-- For second or subsequent offenders who are under 18, six (6) hours of drug education or counseling and up to twenty (20) hours of community service.7
+- For offenders who are under 18 with a prior conviction, six (6) hours of drug education or counseling and up to twenty (20) hours of community service.7

 Possession of marijuana on the grounds of a school